The Fool in a Career Reading

 Is The Fool a good card for a job interview?

 Good for showing up, and better than people think for how to show up.
-The card's advantage is unguarded openness — genuine curiosity about the role, an honest "I haven't done that, here's how I'd learn it."
+The card's advantage is open honesty: genuine curiosity about the role, a straight "I haven't done that, here's how I'd learn it."
 Interviewers can tell rehearsed from real.
-Where it warns you: don't perform experience you don't have.
+Where it warns you: don't act out experience you don't have.
 The Fool wins as a promising beginner, not a fake veteran.

 Does The Fool reversed mean I shouldn't change careers?

 It means don't change them like this.
-Reversed points at a fixable fault in the leap — no destination, no first step taken, or terms you haven't scrutinized — rather than at the leap itself.
+Reversed points at a fixable fault in the leap (no destination, no first step taken, or terms you haven't read closely) rather than at the leap itself.
 Repair the fault and ask again.
 To see the difference in action, run a career story or two in practice readings and watch what a grounded leap looks like.